Elliotepsteino/ICME-cluster-onboarding/README.md

 conda install pytorch torchvision torchaudio pytorch-cuda=11.7 -c pytorch -c nvidia
 ```

-This will take a few minutes.
+This will take more then 10 minutes.

 ## Connect to VS Code
 If you want to modify the code, you can either use a text editor such as emacs (https://www.gnu.org/software/emacs/) or you can use VSCode.